exothermic88/NCOS/README.md

 1. [Download](https://drive.google.com/file/d/1Exl-L10pOuGDt7YbpM-e4YPTnlcOB5yq/view?usp=sharing) the latest NCOS ISO.
 2. Create a bootable USB drive using tools like `Etcher` or `Rufus`.
 3. Boot from the USB drive and follow the installation prompts.
-4. After installation, log in to experience NCOS.
+4. After installation, log into NCOS and begin following the `Post-Installation Steps`.

 ## Post-Installation Steps